Wild & Ancient Britain

 A drive through the countryside took us to the town of Kirkwall where we visited St. Magnus Cathedral.
 Construction of the building started in 1137 by the Viking Earl Rognvald, and over time has been added to and enlarged.
 The beautiful cathedral is one of the best preserved medieval churches in the British Isles.

-We landed on the beach in Sumburgh just off the end of the airport’s runway, then boarded buses for the day’s excursions.
+Tuesday, July 12 - Lerwick / Isle of Noss / Mousa, Shetland Islands: We landed on the beach in Sumburgh just off the end of the airport’s runway, then boarded buses for the day’s excursions.
 For puffin watching, we ventured out to Sumburgh Head lighthouse, the southernmost point of mainland Shetland.
 With the puffin colony just feet away from our cameras, great photography was possible of the little black, white, and orange birds.
-After a short drive, we arrived at the prehistoric site of Jarlshof, with its 3,000 year old ruins.
+After a short drive, we arrived at the prehistoric site of Jarlshof, with its 3,000-year-old ruins.
 Jarlshof Castle was virtually unknown until a storm in the late 19th century uncovered the ruins.

 In the afternoon we headed into the town of Lerwick, the capital of the Shetland Islands.
 There we were able to visit the wonderful Shetland Museum and learn about the islands, from the beginning of time until the present day, through artifacts and interactive displays.